 Despite the uphill battle that lies ahead, Sørensen is looking forward to the 24-hour classic.

-“Of course I’m looking forward to it—if I wasn’t looking forward to it I should find a different place to be,” the Dane jokes.
+“Of course I’m looking forward to it—if I wasn’t looking forward to it I should find a different place to be at,” the Dane jokes.

 “It’s been bit hectic in the run-up to it because of the little—or actually major—crash that I had.
 But the team has done an amazing job building the new car.
 I’m so proud of how they built a new car.
 They got this chassis only on Tuesday or Wednesday and built it up in two stints of 24 hours.”